codersforcauses/elucidate/documentation/docs/frontend/components/AuthAlert.md

 ## Props

 - `errors`
-    - An array of error objects.
+    - An array of errors to be shown in the list.
-    - Object.
+    - Array[Error].
     - Required.

 ## Events